 The Abandoned Mine Lands Division of the State of Wyoming recently awarded Nicholson Construction’s Denver-based team their second contract for remediation work on a roadway near an abandoned mine in Wyoming.

 For their first contract, Nicholson’s scope of work included a drilling and grouting program along the existing Highway 89, which is located above the 116-year-old Mine No. 3.
-Approximately 93 grout points were drilled along the highway at depths of up to 130 feet down to the abandoned mine rooms.
-The mine rooms were approximately ten-feet tall and filled with rubble or open voids, making them unstable with the potential for subsidence in the surrounding landscape.
+Approximately 93 grout points were drilled along the highway at

 For the second contract, Nicholson will move to Glenrock, Wyoming to perform a similar drilling and grouting program that will help to prevent damage to existing Highway 20/26/87.
 Nicholson’s scope of work includes 6,829 linear feet of inclined drilling in up to 69 grout points along the highway shoulder.